tomalbrc/camera-obscura/Readme.md

 /camera-obscura save <Entity> <scale>
 ```

-Takes a picture as the source entity and gives the player the resulting maps,
-a scale of up to 10 (1280px * 1280px) can be specified optionally.
+Takes a picture as the source entity and saves it as PNG with optional scale of up to 10

-Default image size is 128px * 128px

 ## Permissions: